Toooomey/primal-gym/README.md

 ## User goals

 ### New user goals:
-- user is able to find information about professional fitness trainer.
+- user is able to find information about facilties offered.
-- user can easily locate class description, personal training sessions description and diet coaching sessions description.
+- user is able to find out what classes are available.
-- find location of the place and contact information.
+- user is able to find out location of gym.
+- user is able to find out opening times
+- user is able to find out how to contact gym.

 ### Returning user goals:
 - user can learn more about instructor.